Getting let go from my job was the best thing for my career so far

 If anyone asked me what I wanted to do next, I’d always say that I wanted to be a writer (and privately think about how I wanted to act, too).
 Yet the truth was that I’d left my sketch comedy team a few months into my job and hadn’t written more than an email since.
 I was putting off my goals for a week, and then another, in perpetuity while I blamed it all on being too exhausted from long hours to do anything.

-Now time was mine again, and I had no excuse to not be working toward my goals.
+Now, time was mine again, and I had no excuse not to be working toward my goals.
 When I still felt myself resisting the act of putting fingers to keyboard, I realized that I hadn’t actually been “too busy” to write—I’d been too scared.
 Having a busy job was a mental safety net around my ego.

 Once I lost that scapegoat, I realized the fear of not being good enough was what had really been holding me back.

 Instead of running from my vulnerability, I embraced it for the first time.
 I started taking classes in an acting intensive and enrolled in a writing workshop.
 I reached out to my network, pitching myself as a writer, and started submitting ideas to editors I saw posting calls on Twitter.
 I was surprised by how even just a little momentum after a career shift made me more willing to take risks.